flahartyka/open-source-LLMs-genetic-disease-descriptions/README.md

 -----------------------------------------------------------------------------------------------------

-The links to the supplementary information for this study can be found here:
+The links to the supplementary information for this study can be found here: https://drive.google.com/drive/folders/1mcXLYOjz5OWJS6PweXP5Gt6wXeqENo1o?usp=drive_link
-Supplementary File 1:
-Supplementary File 2:
-Supplementary File 3:
-Supplementary File 4: